foamliu/FaceNet/README.md

 # FaceNet

-This code is to reproduce: [FaceNet](https://arxiv.org/abs/1503.03832): A Unified Embedding for Face Recognition and Clustering
+This code is to reproduce: [FaceNet: A Unified Embedding for Face Recognition and Clustering](https://arxiv.org/abs/1503.03832).

 ## Dependencies
 - [NumPy](http://docs.scipy.org/doc/numpy-1.10.1/user/install.html)